Tadiwr/ZMS/swaggerui.md

-Setting up Swagger UI with Java Spring Boot is a great way to document your RESTful APIs.
-Here's a step-by-step guide to get you started:
+# Setting up Swagger UI with Java Spring Boot is a great way to document your RESTful APIs.
+Here's a step-by-step guide to get you started

 1. **Add Dependencies**: First, you need to add the necessary dependencies to your `pom.xml` file if you're using Maven:

    ```xml
    <dependency>
        <groupId>io.springfox</groupId>